Which files do you need to export in PSP?

 Exporting a brush means you are CREATING a brush from an image or a shape that is open in your workspace.
 So if you have a particular design that you want to see available in the dropdown list of brush tips, you will create it with File > Export > Custom Brush.

 If you buy or download a brush that has an .abr format, it means that this brush was created for Adobe Photoshop.
 Luckily, since PaintShop Pro version X5, you can import those brushes into PSP with the simple command available under File > Import > Custom Brush.
-This process will convert the .abr files into a format that will be read by the Brush tool.
+This process will convert the .abr files into a format that the Brush tool can use.

 What-file-to-export-brush